 So are the facts about her marriage to Salmon, and that they had a son named Boaz, through whom she entered the genealogy of Jesus (Matthew 1).
 Boaz was the father of Obed, the father of Jesse, the father of King David the recognized ancestor of Jesus.
 In the registry of forty generations from Abraham to Christ (a list of who fathered whom), only five mothers including Mary, the mother of Jesus and Rahab are included.

 What are we to do when our reputation—what people think and say about us—describes our past negative behavior, instead of our character transformation?
 When people form opinions about us, it is difficult to change their minds.
 Some will judge our repentance and efforts to improve as a hoax.

 We cannot spend our lives trying to change other people's minds about us.
-Mitt Romney and Barack Obama understand that.
-Neither of them has formed his campaign slogan based on his reputation.
-Neither of them will win by disproving the bad that people say about him.
-One will become president despite the opinion of many that he should not.
-No matter what the polls say, the two men keep focused on their decision to pursue their goals to the very end.
+Mitt Romney and Barack Obama understood that.
+Neither of them formed his campaign slogan based on his reputation.
+No matter what the polls said, the two men keep focused on their decision to pursue their goals to the very end.
 One of them won despite the opinion of many that he should not.

 That eventful night when Rahab came face to face with the Hebrews, she was determined to leave Jericho alive.
 Whatever the mileage, she was prepared to travel.
 In that crucial moment, her reputation could neither save nor destroy her.
 She and her reputation were distant from each other.
 That can become a reality for anyone.